Val Saint Lambert Eclair Table Lamp

 The Val Saint Lambert company had no choice to follow the trend or they went bankrupt.
 Despite everything, it happened several times in the years to follow.
 Fortunately the government always saved the company from destruction.
 This table lamp is a beautiful example of the natural/biomorph forms that were very popular at that time.

 Val Saint Lambert is a crystal and glass factory in the Belgian city of Seraing, southwest of Liège, which produces decorative glass, glass and crystal arts and crafts.
 The factory is located in the abbey of Val Saint Lambert, the former Cistercian abbey of Saint Lambert.
 In 1826 the founders of the crystal factory settled in the favorable site, due to the large buildings available, the proximity of coal and the possibility of transport across the river Meuse.
 Today Val-Saint-Lambert is present in more than forty countries.
 One can visit the factory and see glass blowers at work.

 Val Saint Lambert or Val St. Lambert was founded by chemist François Kemlin and polytechnic (Master of Science in Engineering) Auguste Lelièvre in 1826.
 François Kemlin had previously worked for the Vonêche crystal works in the Ardennes, also in Belgium.
 Val Saint Lambert is well known for its Art Nouveau and Art Deco glass pieces.

 Marked on the bottom “Val St Lambert”

 On the bottom sticks an old label from Mathot-Vanhoffelen, it was a famous wedding lists and gift shop in the Lange Nieuwstraat and the Jezusstraat in Antwerp, Belgium.
 The family business was founded in 1882 and ended business in 2017 after 135 years.
-A farewell note can be read on their website.
+A farewell note could be read on their website.
 Since 2020 the website is offline.

 Val Saint Lambert Eclair Table Lamp with an early lampshade